hazelcast/hazelcast-nodejs-client/CONTRIBUTING.md

 That includes descriptive commit messages.
 5. Please keep your PRs as small as possible, _i.e._ if you plan to perform a huge change, do not submit a single and large PR for it.
 For an enhancement or larger feature, you can create a GitHub issue first to discuss.
-6. Before you push, run these commands in your terminal to check if there are any errors:
+6. Before you push, you can run these commands in your terminal to check if there are any errors:
     * `npm install`: Installs dependencies
     * `npm run compile`: Compiles TypeScript into JavaScript, checking for any errors along the way
-    * `npm run lint`: Runs linting to find stylistic/structural errors in the code
+    * `npm run lint`: Runs linting to find stylistic/structural errors in the code and markdown files
     * `npm run validate-user-code`: Checks the validity of generated TypeScript type declaration files
+    * `npm run check-markdown-broken <FILE>`: Checks broken links in a markdown.
+    Example usage: `npm run check-markdown-broken DOCUMENTATION.md`
+    * `npm run test:unit`: Runs unit tests against the generated JavaScript code (the generated code is in `lib/` folder)
-    * `npm run test`: Runs unit and integration tests against the generated JavaScript code(the generated code is in `lib/` folder)
+    * `npm run test:integration`(SLOW): Runs integration tests against the generated JavaScript code (the generated code is in `lib/` folder)
 Push your PR once it is free of errors.
 7. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.